splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

 Custom property name and value criteria:

 * Names must be UTF-8 strings with a maximum length of 128 characters (512 bytes).
+Avoid custom property names already used as dimension names.
 * Values must be UTF-8 strings with a maximum length of 256 characters (1024 bytes).
 * The optional description property lets you provide a detailed description of a metric, dimension, or tag.
 You can use up to 1024 UTF-8 characters for a description.